A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

-However, with aggressive treatment, more than 90% of patients survive the acute phase of hemolytic uremic syndrome, and only about 9% may develop end-stage renal disease.
+However, more than 90% of patients survive the acute phase of hemolytic uremic syndrome with aggressive treatment, and only about 9% may develop end-stage renal disease.

-The country with the highest incidence of hemolytic uremic syndrome is Argentina and it plays a key role in the investigation of this condition.
+The country with the highest incidence of hemolytic uremic syndrome in Argentina, and it plays a vital role in the investigation of this condition.

-In the United States, the global incidence of hemolytic uremic syndrome is estimated at 2.1 cases per 100,000 person / year, with a peak incidence between 6 months and 4 years of age.
+In the United States, the global incidence of hemolytic uremic syndrome is estimated at 2.1 cases per 100,000 person/year, with a peak incidence between 6 months and four years of age.